cloud-native-toolkit/site-operator-guide/docs/resources/troubleshooting/index.md

 To uninstall this solution:

-- Use the `./launch.sh` script to enter the docker container that was used to install this software package as described in [README.md](./README.md)
+- Use the `./launch.sh` script to enter the docker container that was used to install this software package as described in the README file in the repository
 - Navigate to the `/workspaces/current` folder:
   ```
   cd /workspaces/current